A Framework and Benchmark for Deep Batch Active Learning for Regression: Problem Setting

 \Cref{alg:bmdal_loop} shows how BMDAL algorithms satisfying (P4) and (P5) can be used in a loop with training and labeling.

-\cite{wu_pool-based_2018} formulates three criteria by which BMAL algorithms may select batch samples in order to improve the sample-efficiency of a learning method: \begin{enumerate}[(A)] \item[(INF)] The algorithm should favor inputs that are \emph{informative} to the model.
-These could, for example, be those inputs where the model is most uncertain about the label. \item[(DIV)] The algorithm should ensure that the batch contains \emph{diverse} samples. \item[(REP)] The algorithm should ensure \emph{representativity} of the resulting training set, i.e., it should focus more strongly on regions where the pool data distribution has high density. \end{enumerate} Note that (REP) might not be desirable if one expects a significant distribution shift between pool and test data.
-While the criteria above apply to classification and regression, there are some differences between the two settings.
-In the classification setting, an NN already provides an uncertainty measure through the predicted class probabilities, although these uncertainty estimates are often overconfident in NNs, which is known as bad calibration \citep{guo_discriminative_2007}.
-In contrast, for regression, an uncertainty measure for NNs needs to be specified separately.
-Moreover, in contrast to classification error, regression error metrics such as RMSE are unbounded.
-Compared to the classification case, this may require a to put a stronger focus on regions of the input space that have low probability under the test input distribution but high uncertainty.
+\cite{wu_pool-based_2018} formulates three criteria by which BMAL algorithms may select batch samples in order to improve the sample efficiency of a learning method: \begin{enumerate}[(A)] \item[(INF)] The algorithm should favor inputs that are \emph{informative} to the model.
+These could, for example, be those inputs where the model is most uncertain about the label. \item[(DIV)] The algorithm should ensure that the batch contains \emph{diverse} samples, i.e., samples in the batch should be sufficiently different from each other. \item[(REP)] The algorithm should ensure \emph{representativity} of the resulting training set, i.e., it should focus more strongly on regions where the pool data distribution has high density. \end{enumerate} Note that (REP) might not be desirable if one expects a significant distribution shift between pool and test data.
+A challenge in trying to adapt non-batch AL methods to the batch setting is that some non-batch AL methods expect to immediately receive a label for every selected sample.
+It is usually possible to circumvent this by selecting the $\Nbatch$ samples with the largest acquisition function scores at once, but this does not enforce (DIV) or (REP).

 We propose a framework for assembling BMDAL algorithms that is shown in \Cref{alg:kernel_next_batch} and consists of three components: First, a base kernel $k$ needs to be chosen that should serve as a proxy for the trained network $f_{\bftheta}$.
 Second, the kernel can be transformed using various transformations.
 These transformations can, for example, make the kernel represent posteriors or improve its evaluation efficiency.
 Third, a selection method is invoked that uses the transformed kernel as a measure of similarity between inputs.
-When using Gaussian Process regression with given kernel $k$ as a supervised learning method instead of an NN, the base kernel could simply be chosen as $k$.
+When using Gaussian Process regression with a given kernel $k$ as a supervised learning method instead of an NN, the base kernel could simply be chosen as $k$.
 Note that \textsc{Select} does not observe the training labels directly, however, in the NN setting, these can be implicitly incorporated through kernels that depend on the trained NN.